 Recidivism rates for prisoners have never been higher.
 Now the new documentary film CONDUCTING HOPE explores an inspiring solution, in the story of the East Hills Singers, the only men’s prison choir in the country to perform outside prison walls.
-Highlighting the extraordinary therapeutic power of music for rehabilitation, this film movingly portrays how a group of present and former prisoners, together with community volunteers, can forge a successful path back into society.
+Highlighting the extraordinary therapeutic power of music to change lives, the choir is also comprised in part by volunteer community members who serve as role models as well as former inmates who continue to sing with the choir after release.
+The film movingly portrays how a group of present and former prisoners, together with community volunteers, can forge a successful path back into society.

 CONDUCTING HOPE is relevant for all levels of educators in departments of: